 In this case, the user may be attempting to use a bypass code that is either: – Expired – Exhausted – Incorrect

-You can check the state of a user’s bypass code through the LoginTC Admin Panel, or programatically through the Rest API.
+You can check the state of a user’s bypass code through the LoginTC Admin Panel, or programmatically through the Rest API.
 Click here for more information on managing bypass codes

 If no bypass code is detected, you will find the following log messages associated with the user’s login attempt: